smichaelsen/typo3-smhints/README.md

 ## Description

 Adds a new content element "hint", which basically provides an info box containing a symbol and some text.
 Symbol sets are fully configurable in the backend.
-The is extension is develop for and used in production by Stiftung Mitarbeit, Bonn, Germany.
+The is extension is developed for and used in production by Stiftung Mitarbeit, Bonn, Germany.

 ## Requirements